shlomif/my-real-person-fan-fiction/README.md

 ["open"](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/)
-models, which like the signed artists labels of the [RIAA](https://en.wikipedia.org/wiki/Recording_Industry_Association_of_America) mostly get out of the way.
+models, which like the signed artists labels of the [RIAA](https://en.wikipedia.org/wiki/Recording_Industry_Association_of_America) mostly get out of the way (minus some censoring of YouTube content, both "copyright-violating" and legitimate which I hope and plan that will stop soon).

-If Taylor Swift was able to [depict](https://www.youtube.com/watch?v=QcIy9NiNbmo) her female friends and herself as badass modern day female warriors, and still continue to outsell her shows, so should
+If Taylor Swift was able to [depict](https://www.youtube.com/watch?v=QcIy9NiNbmo) her female friends and herself as bad-ass modern day female warriors, and still continue to outsell her shows, so should
 [Emma Watson](https://www.shlomifish.org/humour/bits/facts/Emma-Watson/), or
 [Gellar](https://en.wikipedia.org/wiki/Sarah_Michelle_Gellar), or [Summer